Why you hate your husband during pregnancy (and why it’s okay)

 9. Can talking to my husband help?

 Absolutely.
-Open, honest communication – even saying, “I’m struggling with my feelings right now, it’s not you” – can reduce tension and help him understand what you’re going through.
+Even saying, “I’m struggling with my feelings right now” – can massively reduce tension and help him understand what you’re going through.
 Most partners respond positively when approached calmly, without blame or judgement.

 Leave a Reply